Everett Crowley Park

 Everett Crowley Park is a 38-hectare large forested park with trails, located within the Champlain Heights area of Vancouver.
 The park was previously a landfill, but was allowed to become reforested for recreational purposes.
 Currently, it is Vancouver's 5th largest public park.
-The surrounding neighborhood was the last area to be developed in Vancouver in the 1970s.
+The surrounding neighbourhood was the last area to be developed in Vancouver in the 1970s.
 The park is maintained, developed, and protected by the Vancouver Park Board and stewarded by a committee of the Champlain Heights Community Association, the Everett Crowley Park Committee (ECPC).
-Many of the trails in the park are designated as dog off-leash areas.
-Everett Crowley Park is situated north of the Fraser River.
-It is a 3-minute walk north of Vancouver's developing River District, on the edge of the Fraser River.
+The park is a 3-minute walk north of Vancouver's developing River District, on the edge of the Fraser River.

 History

 Prior to being a park, the area was known to be the Kerr Street garbage dump.
 The Kerr Street garbage dump served as Vancouver's main landfill from 1944 to 1967.
 The dump was closed in 1966, and the deposited waste was up to 49 metres in places.

-Following 1967, the area was closed for 20 years until being re-introduced as Everett Crowley Park in 1987.
+The area was closed for 20 years until being re-introduced as Everett Crowley Park in 1987.
 Dedication and opening of the park was promoted through petitioning and lobbying by local residents.
-Eventually, the garbage dump was reforested by local and invasive species, although some efforts were made by the community.
-Since 2010, large areas of Himalayan Blackberry have been removed and replaced with several thousand trees planted by the Vancouver Park Board.
+Eventually, the garbage dump was reforested by local and invasive species.
+Since 2010, large areas of Himalayan blackberry have been removed and replaced with several thousand trees planted by the park board.

+Everett Crowley

 The park is named after Everett Crowley, who was the owner of Avalon Dairy, Vancouver's last independent dairy.
-Everett Crowley served on Vancouver's Park Board as a Parks Commissioner from 1961 to 1966.

-Everett Crowley

-Everett Crowley was born on June 3, 1909.
-He was the first owner of Avalon Dairy, Vancouver's last independent dairy.
-During 1961 to 1966, he served as the Parks Commissioner.
-Everett Crowley lived until the age of 75.
+Everett Crowley served as a park board commissioner from 1961 to 1966.
+He was born on June 3, 1909 and lived to the age of 75.